-POLICIES & TRAINING: In New York State, all employers must now adopt a sexual harassment prevention policy and must conduct an annual interactive training on sexual harassment.
-Your employer's policy must set forth clear steps on how and to whom you can report and must include a written form that you can complete to report sexual harassment.
+POLICIES & TRAINING: In New York State, all employers must now adopt a sexual harassment prevention policy and must conduct an annual interactive training on sexual harassment.21 Your employer's policy must set forth clear steps on how and to whom you can report and must include a written form that you can complete to report sexual harassment.
 Your employer must also include a procedure to ensure your complaint is investigated confidentially and in a timely manner, and in a way that is fair to all parties.
 The policy must also provide you with information regarding the applicable laws and on how to file a lawsuit or file a complaint with an administrative agency.

 You should review this policy to see what steps your employer must take to combat sexual harassment in the workplace.
-Your employer must provide you with a copy of its policy and training material in English and in your primary language when you are hired and annually during your training.
+Your employer must provide you with a copy of its policy and training material in English and in your primary language when you are hired and annually during your training.22 training must include information about bystander intervention.
+Your employer must also train supervisory and managerial employees on their responsibility to prevent sexual harassment and retaliation at work, and how to appropriately address sexual harassment complaints.
+All employers in NYC must post an anti-sexual harassment poster outlining rights and responsibilities under the law.
+If you work for a city agency, your employer must now report annually on the number of sexual harassment complaints received and the outcomes of those complaints.
+This information will be publicly available on the NYC Commission on Human Rights' website.